nuxt-community/proxy-module/README.md

 [📖 **Release Notes**](./CHANGELOG.md)

+✨ Do you know that [Axios Module](https://github.com/nuxt-community/axios-module) has built in support for Proxy Module?

 ## Features

-- Path rewrites
+✓ Path rewrites

-- Host based router (useful for staging/test)
+✓ Host based router (useful for staging/test)

-- Logs / Proxy Events
+✓ Logs / Proxy Events

-- WebSockets
+✓ WebSockets

-- Auth / Cookie
+✓ Auth / Cookie

-- ... and more! (see [http-proxy-middleware](https://github.com/chimurai/http-proxy-middleware) docs)
+✓ ...and more! (see [http-proxy-middleware](https://github.com/chimurai/http-proxy-middleware) docs)

 ## Setup
 - Add `@nuxtjs/proxy` dependency using yarn or npm to your project